Page images

 Didactic Poetry.

-In all such works, as instruction is the professed object, the chief merit consists in sound thought, just principles, and apt illustrations.
-It is necessary however that the poet enliven his lessons by figures, incidents, and poetical painting.
-Virgil in his Georgics embellishes the most trival circumstances in rural life.
+In all such works, as instruction is the professed object, the chief merit consists in sound thought, just principles, and apt illustrations.-It is necessary however that the poet enliven his lessons by figures, incidents, and poetical painting.
+Virgil in his Georgies embellishes the most trival eircumstances in rural life.
 When he teaches that the labour of the farmer must begin in spring, he expresses himself thus:

 Depresso incipiat jam tum mihi Taurus aratro